jjwithanr/obsidian_bible_study/docs/New Testament/Galations/Galations4.md

 ## Overview:

+#### v.5
+>to redeem those under the law, that we might receive adoption to sonship.

+#### v.6
+>Because you are his sons, God sent the Spirit of his Son into our hearts, the Spirit who calls out, _“Abba_, Father.”

 #### v.7
 >So you are no longer a slave, but a son; and since you are a son, God has made you also an heir.